-* Admittance is still first come, first serve (whether you have RSVP'ed or not).
+* Admittance to this event is first come, first serve (whether you have RSVP'ed or not), while space is available.
+Come early to ensure entry and seating.

 * The Stoop has a limited capacity and seating is NOT guaranteed.